descope/go-sdk/README.md

 }
 ```

-### Verify Code (OTP)
-// In your verify OTP code route use:
-In your verify route for OTP such as `myapp.com/verify` use this to authenticate and verify the identifier using the verification code provided by sign up or sign in.
+### 3. Customer Verification

-In the example a successful verify code will automatically write the tokens and cookies to the response writer (w) that will be used by the client to validate the session.
+In your verify customer route for OTP (for example, `myapp.com/verify`) verify the OTP from either a customer sign-up or sign-in.
+The VerifyCode function call will write the necessary tokens and cookies to the response writer (`w`), which will be used by the Go client to validate each session interaction.

 ```golang
 if _, err := descopeClient.Auth.VerifyCode(auth.MethodEmail, "mytestmail@test.com", code, w); err != nil {
     // handle error
 }
 ```

-### Validate Session
+### 4. Session Validation

-In order to validate the sessions provided by the authentication methods, you may use the ValidateSession or any provided middleware to validate the session whenever needed.
+Session validation checks to see that the visitor to your website or application is who they say they are, by comparing the value in the validation variables against the session data that is already stored.

-In the example the Request arguemnt (r) is used to parse and validate the tokens and cookies from the client and returns true if the user is authorized or false if not.
-Farthermore, the session may automatically extend if valid but expired which will automatically write the tokens and cookies to the response writer (w).
+In the code below the Request argument (r) parses and validates the tokens and cookies from the client.
+ValidateSession returns true if the user is authorized, and false if the user is not authorized.
+In addition, the session will automatically be extended if the user is valid but the sesssion has expired by writing the updated tokens and cookies to the response writer (w).

 ```golang
 if authorized, userToken, err := descopeClient.Auth.ValidateSession(r, w); !authorized {